 Just put some great educational apps or audiobooks on them before a travel day and your kids will be entertained for 30 minutes (or more if you are lucky).

-You can always buy an extra hat if your child loses his, no need to pack 2!
+Please, pack less than you think you need.
+You can always buy an extra hat if your child loses his, no need to pack two!
 Yet, do not forget the basics like swimsuits and a hairbrush.
 Especially if your kids have sensitive heads and require this amazing brush that we cannot live without.
 We keep 2 of these brushes in our RV at all times.

-It really stinks when you are planning a hike at a National Park or a beach day in St. Augustine and arrive to find out it’s a bit windy and chilly.
+It really stinks when you’re planning a hike at a National Park or a beach day in St. Augustine and arrive to find out it’s a bit windy and chilly.
 Needing jackets or sweatshirts when your kids are wearing shorts or swimsuits can sure make for some miserable experiences.